nstjean05/Obsidian-Vault/(Ch.8) Searching and Sorting.md

 **Method 3: Bubble Sort**
 1. Compare the Element 1 (E1) and E2.
 If the one on the right is greater than the left, swap their positions.
 2. Compare E2 and E3.
 Swap if necessary.
 3. Compare E3 and E4.
-Swap if nececssary.
+Swap if necessary.
 4. Continue until all elements are sorted.
 Examples:
 https://upload.wikimedia.org/wikipedia/commons/c/c8/Bubble-sort-example-300px.gif